History of mathematical notation: Euler and prime notations

+where i represents the index of summation; ai is an indexed variable representing each successive term in the series; m is the lower bound of summation, and n is the upper bound of summation.
+The term "i = m" under the summation symbol means that the index i starts equal to m.
+The index, i, is incremented by 1 for each successive term, stopping when i = n.

+For functions, Euler used the notation $f(x)$ to represent a function of $x$.

-The mathematician William Emerson would develop the proportionality sign.
-Much later in the abstract expressions of the value of various proportional phenomena, the parts-per notation would become useful as a set of pseudo units to describe small values of miscellaneous dimensionless quantities.
-Marquis de Condorcet, in 1768, advanced the partial differential sign.
-In 1771, Alexandre-Théophile Vandermonde deduced the importance of topological features when discussing the properties of knots related to the geometry of position.
-Between 1772 and 1788, Joseph-Louis Lagrange re-formulated the formulas and calculations of Classical "Newtonian" mechanics, called Lagrangian mechanics.
-The prime symbol for derivatives was also made by Lagrange.
+The mathematician William Emerson developed the proportionality sign (∝).
+Proportionality is the ratio of one quantity to another, and the sign is used to indicate the ratio between two variables is constant.
+Much later in the abstract expressions of the value of various proportional phenomena, the parts-per notation would become useful as a set of pseudo-units to describe small values of miscellaneous dimensionless quantities.
+Marquis de Condorcet, in 1768, advanced the partial differential sign (∂), known as the curly d or Jacobi's delta.
+The prime symbol (′) for derivatives was made by Joseph-Louis Lagrange.